 This digital collection is comprised of State of Montana enlistment cards for the Montana National Guard from 1890 to 1918 and from 1939 to 1945 and is arranged alphabetically by surname.
 It includes enlistment information for everyone who entered the service in Montana during this period, including Spanish-American War, pre-World War I enlistments, as well as enlistments during World War I and World War II records.
 The Montana Historical Society Research Center has created directions for finding women in these military enlistment records, including nurses and World War II service women.

 Montana State Prison Records

 The physical collection consists of records of the Montana State Prison (1869-1974), the Board of Pardons (1890-1965), the Board of Prison Commissioners (1890-1962), and the United States Penitentiary, Montana Territory.
 This digital collection will ultimately comprise approximately ten thousand prisoner description sheets with mug shots.
 Post-1932 records may also include FBI arrest sheets.
-Women committed many types of crimes, from check forgery to manslaughter.
+Women committed many types of crimes, from grand larceny to murder.
 To filter results to find women prisoners, search “female” and then search again “within results” for crimes such as “prostitution,” “manslaughter,” or “forgery.”
 The records can also be searched by county, national origin, and place of residence.
 Want to learn more about women in the Montana prison system?
 Check out this blog post!